Royal Arcanum: Benefits

 As stated, the order worked on the graded assessment system at its inception.
 The Supreme Council administered death benefits, called the Widows and Orphans Benefit Fund, paying out over $40 million by the mid-1890s in $1,500 and $3,000 certificates.
 Sick and disability benefits were administered by the Subordinate Councils.
 However, with increasing assessments in 1896, the order switched from the graded assessment modal to an actuarial modal at its Supreme Council in Cleveland in 1898 and went into effect August 1 of that year.
 The new system based the benefits on 21 separate assessments collected in twelve different payments yearly.
 Eighteen of these covered mortality costs, one the "war danger," and two for an emergency fund.

 By the 1970s this system had been modernized, somewhat, and the benefit categories were listed as "Death, Disability, Old Age Benefits, Educational Loans, Retirement Income Annuities and Weekly Hospital Indemnity Benefits."
 In the 1970s the Society awarded scholarships to high school students who had been members of the RA for three years.
 Scholarships are awarded to RA orphans, and student loans were also given available.

 Ritual

 Even as late as the 1970s, the order put a good deal of emphasis on its ritual.
 It was described at that time as being quite elaborate, and made use of the number 1105, which had a sort of esoteric meaning to the members of the order.
 It required members to take lengthy oath or obligation at the time of initiation.
 The order's motto is "Mercy, Virtue, Charity".

 Legal history

-Royal Arcanum has been on one side or the other of three rulings by the Supreme Court of the United States, in each having to do with benefits offered by the Council:
+Royal Arcanum was a party in three rulings by the Supreme Court of the United States, in each having to do with benefits offered by the council: